enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 # Extracting the flag
-Let's walk through how we can extract both secrets and reverse-engineer and instrument the target application.
-Note that this needs to be reversed first and then instrumented at Java and native level.
-Thus, we first reverse and look at both sides before placing any hook.
+Let's walk through how we can extract both secrets by reverse-engineering and instrumenting the target application.
+Note that this needs to be reversed first and then instrumented at the Java and native level.
 The structure of this post is split in four sections:

 * 1. Reverse-engineering Dalvik bytecode.
 * 2. Reverse-engineering native code.